bonfire-networks/website-blog/code_of_conduct.md

 * Communicating in a ‘tone’ one doesn’t find congenial.

+#### 5.1 Content Warnings and Considerate Posting

+Without policing every post or conversation, we encourage all participants to be aware that others may be navigating trauma, neurodivergence, or sensory sensitivity.

+We therefore ask that you use Content Warnings (CW) where available and appropriate — especially when sharing:
+- Visual depictions of nudity
+- Graphic injury, violence, blood or medical procedures
+- Explicit depictions or detailed discussion of sex or drug use
+- Mentions of suicide, self-harm, abuse, rape or sexual assault not tied to immediate safety needs
+- Media spoilers (within reason)
+- Other NSFW or otherwise risky content (use common sense).

+If a post is reported and does not contain a relevant CW, moderators may choose to add one and notify the author.
+Continued posting of sensitive content without CWs may result in moderation action.
+Let’s care for each other by making space for informed consent in our feeds.

 ### 6. Reporting issues

 All reports will be handled with discretion, and all people involved will be treated with respect.